-Tubi: the name is silly – like it was a documentary about washed-up Teletubbies – but the content selection is not!
+Tubi: the name is silly – like some documentary about washed-up Teletubbies – but the content selection is not!
 Ender’s Game, Donnie Darko, Earth: Final Conflict…

 OK, I admit, I only checked the sci-fi selection, but it has a good offering of both classics and titles (sometimes fittingly) unknown.

-The newest thing is Tubi Kids, which is meant, well, for kids, so you won’t even have to pick through the regular list to find something the little ones would like.
+The newest thing is Tubi Kids, which is meant, well, for kids, so you won’t even have to pick through the regular list to find something the tykes would like.

 - Lots of movies and TV shows, including classics

 - New releases are usually B movies

 - Most content is only available in the US

 Imagine YouTube, but one you haven’t visited yet.
 Imagine a place that hasn’t been overrun with computer-generated videos about Spider-Man and Elsa that will scar children forever.
 That’s Vimeo, and you can enjoy the variety of original content – mostly indie short films – for free.

 Of course, some of the best stuff is only available to subscribers and paying members.